renpy/renpy/sphinx/source/text.rst

 .. text-tag:: plain

-   The plain tag ensures the text does not have, bold, italics, underline, or strikethrough applied. ::
+   The plain tag ensures the text does not have bold, italics, underline, or strikethrough applied. ::

        "{b}This is bold. {plain}This is not.{/plain} This is bold.{/b}"